 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Also, more people in choose to walk to work each day (37.3%) than almost any neighborhood in America.
+More people in choose to walk to work each day (38.3%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Did you know that the neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Native American and Welsh ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 85.2% of this neighborhood's residents have Native American ancestry.
+In fact, 84.4% of this neighborhood's residents have Native American ancestry and 2.3% have Welsh ancestry.

 is also pretty special linguistically.
 Significantly, 48.3% of its residents five years old and above primarily speak Native American languages at home.
 This is a higher percentage than 99.9% of all U.S. neighborhoods.